HearthstoneChat/Application/README.md

 "My chat window is blank, even when I'm playing games."

 This stems from two issues:
 * The application couldn't find the location of your hearthstone log.config file normally in your %localappdata%\Blizzard\Hearthstone directory.
-If your directory is different than above, please send me full path to add to the white list.
+If your HS appdata directory is different than above, please send me the full path to add to the white list.
 * The application couldn't find the location of your hearthstone Power.log file normally in %PROGRAM FILES%\Hearthstone\Logs or %PROGRAM FILES (x86)%\Hearthstone\Logs.
-If your directory is different than above, please send me full path to add to the white list.
+If your HS logs directory is different than above, please send me the full path to add to the white list.

 **Author**